Wavelength Division Multiplexing

-Wavelength division multiplexing is a technique where optical signals with different wavelengths are combined, transmitted together, and separated again.
+Wavelength division multiplexing is a kind of frequency division multiplexing – a technique where optical signals with different wavelengths are combined, transmitted together, and separated again.
 It is mostly used for optical fiber communications to transmit data in several (or even many) channels with slightly different wavelengths.
 In this way, the transmission capacities of fiber-optic links can be increased strongly, so that most efficient use is made not only of the fibers themselves but also of the active components such as fiber amplifiers.
 Apart from telecom, wavelength division multiplexing is also used for, e.g., interrogating multiple fiber-optic sensors within a single fiber.

 WDM in Telecom Systems

 Theoretically, the full data transmission capacity of a fiber could be exploited with a single data channel of very high data rate, corresponding to a very large channel bandwidth.
 However, given the enormous available bandwidth (tens of terahertz) of the low-loss transmission window of silica single-mode fibers, this would lead to a data rate which is far higher than what can be handled by optoelectronic senders and receivers.
 Also, various types of dispersion in the transmission fiber would have very detrimental effects on such wide-bandwidth channels, so that the transmission distance would be strongly restricted.
 Wavelength division multiplexing solves these problems by keeping the transmission rates of each channel at reasonably low levels (e.g. 10 Gbit/s or 100 Gbit/s) and achieving a high total data rate by combining several or many channels.

 Two different versions of WDM, defined by standards of the International Telecommunication Union (ITU), are distinguished: